LiezelK2/doc/README.md

 ![sharedosendclose](./images/sharedoSendClose.PNG)

-This rule closes the blade within Sharedo and it is a command you call yourself
+This rule closes the blade within Sharedo and it is also a command(Smartforms rule) that you can call yourself.

 ## How to add custom theming to your form: